liugangcode/InfoAlign/README.md

 # Learning Molecular Representation in a Cell

-InfoAlign learns molecular representation from bottleneck information derived from molecular structures, cell morphology, and gene expressions.
-Readers are referred to the paper for more details: https://arxiv.org/abs/2406.12056v1.
+**InfoAlign** learns molecular representations from bottleneck information derived from molecular structures, cell morphology, and gene expressions.
+For more details, please refer to our [paper](https://arxiv.org/abs/2406.12056v1).

 ![InfoAlign](assets/infoalign.png)

 ## Requirements

+This project was developed and tested with the following versions:

+- **Python**: 3.11.7
+- **PyTorch**: 2.2.0+cu118
+- **Torch Geometric**: 2.6.1

-This code was developed and tested with Python 3.11.7, PyTorch 2.1.0+cu118, and torch-geometric 2.5.2.
-All dependencies are specified in the `requirements.txt` file.
+All dependencies are listed in the `requirements.txt` file.

+### Setup Instructions

+1. **Create a Conda Environment**:
+    ```bash
+    conda create --name infoalign python=3.11.7
+    ```

+2. **Activate the Environment**:
+    ```bash
+    conda activate infoalign
+    ```

+3. **Install Dependencies**:
+    ```bash
+    pip install -r requirements.txt
+    ```

 ## Usage

 ### Fine-tuning

-We provide a checkpoint which can be downloaded from [Hugging Face](https://huggingface.co/liuganghuggingface/InfoAlign-Pretrained).
-Please place the model weights (`pretrain.pt`) under the `ckpt` folder along with its configurations in the YAML file.

-For fine-tuning and inference, use the following code:
+We provide a pretrained checkpoint available for download from [Hugging Face](https://huggingface.co/liuganghuggingface/InfoAlign-Pretrained).
+For fine-tuning and inference, use the following commands.
+The pretrained model will be automatically downloaded to the `ckpt/pretrain.pt` file by default.

 ```bash
 python main.py --model-path ckpt/pretrain.pt --dataset finetune-chembl2k
 python main.py --model-path ckpt/pretrain.pt --dataset finetune-broad6k
 python main.py --model-path ckpt/pretrain.pt --dataset finetune-biogenadme
 python main.py --model-path ckpt/pretrain.pt --dataset finetune-moltoxcast
 ```

+Alternatively, you can manually download the model weights and place the `pretrain.pt` file under the `ckpt` folder along with its corresponding YAML configuration file.

-Note: Please visit [Hugging Face](https://huggingface.co/liuganghuggingface/InfoAlign-Pretrained) for the cell morphology and gene expression features in the ChEMBL2k and Broad6K datasets.
+**Note**: If you wish to access the cell morphology and gene expression features in the ChEMBL2k and Broad6K datasets for baseline evaluation, visit our [Hugging Face repository](https://huggingface.co/liuganghuggingface/InfoAlign-Pretrained) to download these features.

 ### Pretraining

-To pretrain the model from scratch, first download the pretraining dataset from [Hugging Face](https://huggingface.co/datasets/liuganghuggingface/InfoAlign-Data).
-Place all pretrain data files under the `raw_data/pretrain/raw` folder.
-Then run the following code:
+To pretrain the model from scratch, execute the following command:

 ```bash
 python main.py --model-path "ckpt/pretrain.pt" --lr 1e-4 --wdecay 1e-8 --batch-size 3072
 ```

+This will automatically download the pretraining dataset from [Hugging Face](https://huggingface.co/datasets/liuganghuggingface/InfoAlign-Data).
+If you prefer to download the dataset manually, place all pretraining data files in the `raw_data/pretrain/raw` folder.

-The pretrained result will be saved in the `ckpt` folder with the name `pretrain.pt`.
+The pretrained model will be saved in the `ckpt` folder as `pretrain.pt`.

+---

 ## Data source